Low-cost energy saving

 When you buy new equipment, consider the running costs as well as the price.
 Choosing energy efficient models saves you money in the long run.

-- Look for the ENERGY STAR label when you’re buying a computer, laptop or other office devices.
+- Look for the ENERGY STAR® label when you’re buying a computer, laptop, monitor, printer, multi-function printer, copier or scanner.

 - Use plug-in timers to automatically switch office equipment off at the end of the day.